 The work of a business owner or manager is never complete – a story you know all too well.
-Once the bookkeepers have entered all the data and the accountants have analysed them and formed financial statements, the question arises if you can trust the numbers you see.
-Although you may know how to read your financial analysis statements - such as a net income statement - it is also important to understand how to analyse financial statements and how to verify if the information is correct.
-This allows you to assess your financial ratios and to understand your current liabilities, total assets, stockholders' equity and so on.
+Once the bookkeepers have entered all the data and the accountants have analyzed them and formed financial statements, the question arises if you can trust the numbers you see.
+Although you may know how to read your financial analysis statements - such as a net income statement - it is also important to understand how to analyze financial statements and how to verify if the information is correct.
+This allows you to assess your financial ratios and to understand your current liabilities, total assets, stockholders' equity, and so on.

 You can probably never be completely certain all data are correct, but with a scientific approach, you can check your strategies.
 From here, you can correct your future statements if you notice any issues or areas of concern.

 You may use three basic financial statements in your business: a balance sheet, an income statement, and a cash flow statement.

 A financial ratio measures a company's financial performance in different categories, such as how well it covers its debts or how much profit it makes.

 These ratios are calculated by plugging financial information into formulas.
 Based on which financial statement you're analyzing, you can use various formulas, i.e., different ratios.